pickware/RequireCSS/README.md

 # RequireJS css! plugin

 A [RequireJS][1] plugin which loads and waits for css files.
-Uses the standard load event on browsers which support it (IE, Opera, Firefox 9+) and uses an img tags error event as a workaround (Chrome, Safari, Firefox < 9).
+Uses the standard load event on browsers which support it (IE, Firefox 9+, Opera) and uses a script tags load & error events as a workaround (Chrome, Safari, Firefox < 9).
 Detection of link load event support is done using a link element with a data url, which fires onload immediately when supported.

 Only caveat is that there will be no error message when a stylesheet could not be loaded in browsers not supporting the native link load event.
 Also beware of IE's 31 style sheets limit (fixed in IE 10).